AdobeDocs/campaign-standard.en/help/sending/using/about-deliverability.md

 ### Deliverability rate

 The deliverability rate is the number of messages that hit the recipients’ inboxes compared to the number of messages that were delivered.
+To improve deliverability, you may work on increasing this rate.

 With Adobe Campaign, the deliverability rate depends on numerous factors, particularly: